Mac,Tupper,Angus,Garfie & Dewar

 Rescues are not Shelters that put dogs up for Adoption to the Public.

-I was sponsoring at "BIN" when I received an email from a well known American Dog Owner,
+I was sponsoring at Bullies in Need when I received an email from a well known American Dog Owner,

 asking if I was giving them money for a certain dog.